chc-code/P11636_mouse_RNAseq/README.md

 # Additional Enrichment Analysis

-Beyond the default ORA and GSEA pathway enrichment analyses, the pipeline includes:
+Beyond the default ORA and GSEA pathway enrichment analyses, we implemented additional enhancements.
+The corresponding code and dependency files are stored in the enrichment_plots folder.

 ### 1. Expanded Gene Sets
 Additional gene sets for pathway enrichment analysis are available in `enrichment_plots/geneset/`: